Paul-Orlando/Paul-Orlando/README.md

 - Temperature tuned to the use case — not left at default
 - Failure modes addressed — iteration caps, moderation, fallbacks
 - Production considerations documented — memory, security, deployment

+---

+*Open to collaboration on agent design, AI workflow architecture, and creative technology projects.*